 - Antibacterial ingredients to prevent blemishes and safely balance skin texture

 - Potent serums and lightweight moisturizers

 After choosing the best type of facial for your skin, you should tell your facialist about your skin sensitivity and concerns so they know what products to use and avoid.

 For sensitive skin, try avoiding these common irritants:

 What Are the Different Types of Facials?

 A classic facial, sometimes called a basic facial or European facial, is the most simple type of facial skincare treatment.
-It works wonders for maintaining healthy skin and is suitable for all skin types—you can easily change it up based on your skin concerns.
+It works wonders for maintaining healthy skin and is suitable for all skin types—you can easily change it up based on your skin concern or skin condition.

 - Face steaming

 - Facial massage